jKnepel/ProteusNet/README.md

 Wiki is in progress...

+## Installation

+Download the package through the Window > Package Manager in the Unity Editor with Add package from git URL....
+Using the URL https://github.com/jKnepel/ProteusNet.git#upm for the newest version, or https://github.com/jKnepel/ProteusNet.git#VERSION_TAG for a specific one.
+The available version tags can be found on the [Tags](https://github.com/jKnepel/ProteusNet/tags) page.

 ## About

 This is a solo project, which I started as part of my master's thesis to learn netcode development.
 This means that the time I can spend on Proteus is limited, and new features are not guaranteed to arrive at regular intervals.
 Nonetheless, I'm happy about any and all feedback or feature suggestions.